Biography

 In the mid 1980s I became aware of the work of Australian woodturner Richard Raffan.
 When I discovered that he was teaching in Provo, Utah I decided to take a one-week class.
 This was about 1986.
 Richard and I became good friends and we have maintained that friendship over the intervening years.
 You can still see his influence in my boxes and bowls today.
 In that first class there were several people that have gone on to become well known turners.
 That group included Gene Doren of Alaska and Dick Sing of Illinois.

 When I met Richard Raffan, I was a good competent spindle turner but I had made neither a turned box nor a good bowl.
 He taught me to make these items quickly and with good form.
 I took two or three classes from Richard in Provo in consecutive years.
-Dale Nish says that I am a slow learner.
+Dale Nish said that I am a slow learner.
 Not so – I just enjoyed it very much.

 Since my initial formal training with Richard Raffan, I have learned a great deal about woodturning from many others.
 This group includes Ray Key of England, Kip Christensen of Utah, Bob Krause of California, and Soren Berger of New Zealand.
 And in 1995 I spent a week in England studying with Melvyn Firmager learning his technique for making hollow vessels.
 I thank them all for being willing to share.